Remote Internship Opportunity

 The Environmental and Energy Study Institute (EESI) is a not-for-profit organization established in 1984 by a bipartisan Congressional caucus to provide timely, credible information for policymakers and influential stakeholders, and promote innovative environmental and energy solutions.

-EESI provides opportunities for student interns to substantively help us advance our environmental and energy policy goals.
-In return, interns gain insight into the workings of Congress and the federal legislative process, knowledge of significant environmental and energy issues, and an understanding of how a not-for-profit organization works.
+EESI’s interns contribute substantively to the advancement of critical environmental and energy policies while gaining insight into the workings of Congress and the federal legislative process, knowledge of significant environmental and energy issues, and an understanding of how a not-for-profit organization works.
 EESI’s relationships with other organizations and across sectors provides opportunities for interns to witness how environmental and energy issues develop within the public policy arena.
+EESI internships offer invaluable career benefits and opportunities and may also be used for undergraduate credit.

 We offer a friendly, informal, and inclusive work environment dedicated to helping interns succeed in the internship and as you launch careers in the field.

-Under the supervision of the Director of Development, the Development Intern will:
+Under the supervision of the Project Manager, the Access Clean Energy Savings Project Intern will:

 - Our internship program is designed for students who are currently pursuing a Bachelor’s degree as a current or rising junior or senior.